Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

-In this work, we present the first evidence using a bulk probe of a Bragg glass phase in a systematically disordered CDW material, \pdx, using comprehensive single-crystal x-ray scattering and a novel ML-based method of data analysis called X-ray Temperature Clustering (\xtec) [introduced by some of us in Ref~\citenum{Venderley2022Proc.Natl.Acad.Sci.}].
-Specifically, we provide evidence of a vanishing intrinsic length scale by tracking the temperature and momentum dependence of all the CDW peaks in a reciprocal space volume spanning ~20000 Brillouin Zones (BZ) with the help of \xtec.
+In this work, we present the first bulk signature supporting a Bragg glass phase in a systematically disordered CDW material, \pdx, using comprehensive single-crystal x-ray scattering and a novel ML-based method of data analysis called X-ray Temperature Clustering (\xtec) [introduced by some of us in Ref~\citenum{Venderley2022Proc.Natl.Acad.Sci.}].
+Specifically, we provide evidence indicating the vanishing intrinsic length scale by tracking the temperature and momentum dependence of all the CDW peaks in a reciprocal space volume spanning ~20000 Brillouin Zones (BZ) with the help of \xtec.
 To the best of our knowledge, this is the first time CDW fluctuations have been analyzed from more than a handful of peaks.
-The statistics afforded by such an unprecedented comprehensive analysis of the CDW peak width enables an accurate assessment of CDW correlation lengths by eliminating contributions to the observed peak width from crystal imperfections, and statistically minimizing errors near the resolution limit.
+The statistics afforded by such an unprecedented comprehensive analysis of the CDW peak width enable an accurate assessment of CDW correlation lengths by eliminating contributions to the observed peak width from crystal imperfections, and statistically minimizing errors near the resolution limit.
 The resulting phase diagram establishes the Bragg glass to be the dominant phase, aligning with the onset of the transport anisotropy previously observed~\cite{Straquadine2019Phys.Rev.B}.